HardlyDifficult/Tutorials/Chapter6.md

 }
 ```

- - Change the Evil Cloud Director to Level1Exit and open the Timeline.
+ - Change the EvilCloud Director to Level1Exit and open the Timeline.
    - Drag the **ChangeScenePlayable** script into the Timeline.
    - Position it to start after the animation completes.
 The size of the box does not matter.
- - Change the Evil Cloud Director back to Level1Entrance.
+ - Change the EvilCloud Director back to Level1Entrance.

 <hr></details><br>
 <details><summary>What did that do?</summary>

+We have a separate scene to manage each level.
+By adding these to the build settings, we are informing Unity that these scenes should be included in the build -- allowing us to transition to one either by name or by index (their position in the build settings list).

 ChangeScenePlayable allows us to define when to load the next scene in the Timeline directly.
 This is handy as we are designing the end sequence so that we don't need to manage a countdown that aligns with our animations.

 </details>
+<details><summary>Why not use just one scene for the game?</summary>

+You could.
+But I would not advise it.

+Using multiple scenes, one for each level, makes it easy to customize the layout and behaviour for the level.
+Technically this could all be achieved in a single scene but that could make level design confusing.

+GameObjects which are shared between levels can use a prefab so that they have a common definition.
+With a prefab, you can make a modification and have that change impact every instance.
+You can also override a setting from a prefab for a specific use case, such as making enemies move faster in level 2.

+<hr></details>
 <details><summary>What's SceneManager.LoadScene do?</summary>

 Calling LoadScene will Destroy every GameObject in the scene, except for any which are DontDestroyOnLoad like our GameController, and then loads the requested scene.